JamesSullivan1/JamesSullivan1.github.io/_posts/2014-12-07-elf-surgery-pt-1-ELF-primer.md

       Number of section headers:         28
       Section header string table index: 27

-    /* Below is the section header table.
-We can spot a few recognizable sections, and many more that most are unfamiliar with. */ Section Headers:
+After this, we find the section header table.
+You can spot a few recognizable sections, but a surprising number of them are completely foreign to most.
+In reality, we mostly care about a select few of these, but will need to consider almost all of them separately in order to make a 'clean' modification.

+    Section Headers:
       [Nr] Name              Type             Address           Offset
            Size              EntSize          Flags  Link  Info  Align